-USITC antidumping and countervailing duty investigations and five-year (sunset) reviews cover a wide range of products, from solar panels to steel products to agricultural and consumer goods, such as tires for passenger vehicles and light trucks.
+USITC antidumping and countervailing duty investigations and five-year (sunset) reviews cover a wide range of products, from chemical and steel products to agricultural and consumer goods.
+In FY 2017, the Commission's title VII caseload included Aluminum Foil from China.